femmerling/EmeraldBox/readme.md

 If you wish to use a rather stable version, use download the package from http://emeraldbox.emfeld.com.

-Currently the package is tested only on unix/linux systems.
+EmeraldBox is tested on unix/linux systems and on Windows 7 and Windows 8.

-Limited support is provided for Windows.
-Currently you can run the setup on windows system.

 for documentation on python see http://www.python.org <br>
 for documentation on Flask see http://flask.pocoo.org <br>